-In such a case, Na and K silicate weathering does not participate in the long-term carbon budget of continental erosion.
-Alternatively, cation exchange reaction allows exchange of Na+ or K+ for Ca2+ and may subsequently lead to CaCO3 precipitation and long-term carbon sequestration (Eq.
+35 In such case case, Na and K silicate weathering do not participate in the long-term carbon budget of continental erosion.
+Alternatively, cation exchange reaction allows exchange of Na+ or K+ for Ca2+ and may subsequently lead to CaCO3 precipitation and long term carbon sequestration (eq.
 5) (Berner, 2004; Berner et al., 1983; MacKenzie and Garrels, 1966; Michalopoulos and Aller, 1995).